yonghui-ni/Mitovolve/README.md

 #> 14213    NA    NA
 ```

-Then, we use likelihood ratio test to compares the fit of selection and
-no selection models (the best no selection model).
-Here we specify the
+Then, we use likelihood ratio test to compares the fit of selection and no selection models (The baseline model is the best no selection model).
-generations we are interested in

 ``` r
 res = P_value(res.tbl = res.tbl,